RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 <section class="postSection">
 <img src="/public/images/engines/SourceEngine.jpg" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
-The GoldSrc engine was originally a modification of the Quake Engine created by Valve for Half-life and then re-used for other internal projects such as Counterstrike.
-This engine was later forked and mostly rewritten to become the basis of the new Half Life engine known as `Source` [^8].
+The GoldSrc engine was originally a modification of the Quake Engine created by Valve for Half-Life and then re-used for other internal projects such as Counter-Strike.
+This engine was later forked and mostly rewritten to become the basis of the new Half-Life engine known as `Source` [^8].

 To find out if your games uses this engine, look for references to `VEngine` in the main xbox executable.

 Games:
-* Counterstrike
+* Counter-Strike
 * Half-Life 2

 </div>